chungking - stock.adobe.com

-As the Ministry of Defence had never done this before, the Netherlands Court of Audit performed a security test on the pre-assessment systems for the submarine.
+As the Ministry of Defence had never done this before, the Netherlands Court of Audit performed a security test on the pre-assessment systems.

 This security test revealed 11 vulnerabilities, including the use of weak passwords and the ability to send emails on behalf of random Ministry of Defence employees.

 In addition, the test showed that different vulnerabilities could be combined in the event of a single cyber attack.
 With an advanced attack, it would be possible for unauthorised persons to manipulate the pre-assessment system in such a way that it would appear that a passenger is not, for example, on an investigation list, despite this being the case.
-The Ministry of Defence has now resolved these vulnerabilities, so that this attack is no longer impossible.
+The Ministry of Defence has now resolved these vulnerabilities, so this kind of attack is no longer possible.

 Not connected to SOC